wayne-kirk-schmidt/sumologic-alexandria/readme.md

 Scripts and Functions:

-    1. cs05_getclients.py - collect a list of organizational id or ids.
+    1. cs11_getclients.py 	- get a list of organizational ids from a given deployment site

-    2. cs10_glassdump.py - using the collector id or ids, download the rdsqs for that orgid.

-    3. cs15_querydump.py - extract out each query from the downloaded master file

-    4. cs20_sumowash.py - normalize the query syntax, and document the query
+    2. cs12_glassdump.py 	- dump all of the consolidated queries from a given organizational id and site

+    3. cs13_extractquery.py 	- split all queries into specific files, and perform basic hygiene on them

-NOTE: in the future this will also include a critique of the syntax, and offer suggestions for improvement
+NOTE: in the future we will extend to include other scripts/modules to critique syntax, and offer improvement suggestions

-    5. cs25_querydata.py - query the information for a query or queries for a given orgid or orgids.
+    4. cs21_querydata.py	- query the information for a query or queries for a given orgid or orgids.

 NOTE: this can store the information into a pickle file for later use.

-    6. cs30_unpickle.py - this provides a summary of queries information and will be combined into a single script.
+    5. cs22_unpickle.py		- this provides a summary of queries information and will be combined into a single script.

-    7. cs35_gherkin.py - this provides a fingerprint of queries and will be combined into a single script.
+    6. cs23_gherkin.py		- this provides a fingerprint of queries and will be combined into a single script.

 To Do List:
 ===========